marines413/galxe-docs/doc-guides/1-dashboard-tutorial/step-2-curate-credentials.md

 💡 The Specific Discord Member Credential role cannot be tracked automatically.
 In order for users to claim and track the specific **Discord member** role, users have to:

-A. Bind their DiscordID to their GalxeID
+* Bind their DiscordID to their GalxeID

-B. Visit the respective campaign or credential page, and click refresh
+* Visit the respective campaign or credential page, and click refresh

 ## Email credential